-Fund Underlying Fund Underlying Entity PruLink Dynamic Income Fund Eastspring Investments Funds - Monthly Income Plan Class A Eastspring Investments - US High Yield Bond Fund Eastspring Investments - Asian Bond Fund
+Fund Underlying Fund Underlying Entity PRULink Dynamic Income Fund Eastspring Investments Funds - Monthly Income Eastspring Investments - US High Yield Bond Fund Plan Class A Eastspring Investments - Asian Bond Fund

 The Manager and Investment Manager were incorporated in Singapore in 1994 and is Eastspring's Singapore office.
 The Manager has been managing discretionary funds since 1995.
-The Manager manages S\$133.10 billion of which approximately S\$132.76 billion are discretionary funds managed in Singapore as at 31 December 2018.
+The Manager manages S\$180.20 billion of which approximately S\$79.29 billion are discretionary funds managed in Singapore as at 31 December 2020.

-The Manager and Investment Manager are ultimately wholly-owned subsidiaries of Prudential plc ("Prudential").
-The Manager and Prudential are not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America.
+The Manager and Investment Manager are ultimately wholly-owned subsidiaries of Prudential plc ("Prudential") of the United Kingdom.
+The Manager and Prudential are not affiliated in any manner with Prudential Financial, Inc., a company whose principal place of business is in the United States of America or with the Prudential Assurance Company, a subsidiary of M&G plc, a company incorporated in the United Kingdom.